-During our audit, we noted several instances where adequate preapproval of purchases was not obtained, disbursements in excess of preapproved purchase order amounts were made without evidence of additional approval for excess, invoices/receipts were missing or lacked proper approval, and/or supporting documentation for purchases was not adequately maintained.
-We also noted several instances of p-card transactions where p-card sign in/sign out procedures were not followed, purchases in excess of established limits (\$1,000 transaction limit) lacked documentation of preapproval, tax was charged for tax-exempt purchases and was not refunded, and transactions were not accompanied by a p-card requisition form.
+During our audit, we noted several instances where adequate preapproval of purchases was not obtained, invoices/receipts were missing or lacked proper approval, supporting documentation for purchases was not adequately maintained, disbursement data per the cleared checks did not match the check data in Skyward and/or the supporting documentation, and/or disbursements were coded to improper general ledger accounts.
+We also noted several instances of p-card transactions where p-card sign in/sign out procedures were not followed, purchases in excess of established limits (\$1,000 transaction limit) lacked documentation of pre-approval, and transactions were not accompanied by a p-card requisition form, and certain p-card statements selected for testing lacked appropriate signatures indicating timely review.

-- Effect-Consistent application of policies and procedures related to disbursements, which may vary by payment method, helps to ensure that no unapproved purchases are made, no purchases are made where adequate resources may not be available to fund that purchase, all goods have been received and services rendered prior to payment, a proper audit trail exists for all transactions, and that only authorized individuals are utilizing the methods of payment. - Recommendation-To be in compliance with the District's internal accounts manual, we recommend the following: - Each school should maintain documentation to support the purchases and related disbursements made, and all documentation evidencing disbursements should be retained and filed in a manner that makes it easily accessible. - Each school should maintain documentation to support the purchases and related disbursements made, and all documentation evidencing disbursements should be retained and filed in a manner that makes it easily accessible.
+Effect-Consistent application of policies and procedures related to disbursements, which may vary by payment method, helps to ensure that no unapproved purchases are made, no purchases are made where adequate resources may not be available to fund that purchase, all goods have been received and services rendered prior to payment, a proper audit trail exists for all transactions, and that only authorized individuals are utilizing the methods of payment.

+Recommendation-To be in compliance with the District's Internal Accounts manual, we recommend the following:

-- A purchase order should be utilized when a purchase of an individual item exceeds \$100, or a total invoice is \$500 or more, and each purchase order should have documented approval by the principal before the purchase is made.
+- Each school should maintain documentation to support the purchases and related disbursements made, and all documentation evidencing disbursements should be retained and filed in a manner that makes it easily accessible. - A purchase order should be utilized when a purchase of an individual item exceeds \$100, or a total invoice is \$500 or more, and each purchase order should have documented approval by the principal before the purchase is made.
 Any excess over the approved spending limit on a purchase order should be documented and rectified prior to the final purchase via a fully approved purchase order price revision.
 Furthermore, each purchase order exceeding \$1,500 should be submitted to the District's Purchasing Department for approval. - In general, every purchase should be made using a purchasing card or check issued by the school.
 If a purchasing card is used, the Internal Accounts P-Card Requisition Form should be completed by personnel and approved by the principal prior to each use.
-P-Card users should restrict spending to the approved limit per the P-Card Requisition form for each use.
+P-card users should restrict spending to the approved limit per the p-card Requisition Form for each use.
 Reimbursements from internal accounts to employees are prohibited with the exception of gas and travel reimbursements.
-All internal accounts purchases should be processed using a school check or the Internal Accounts P-Card.
+All internal accounts purchases should be processed using a school check or the Internal Accounts p-card.
 Staff should make every effort to plan in advance for their school-specific expenditures.
 All reimbursements allowed under this policy should be adequately supported prior to disbursement of funds.
+All disbursements should be in agreement with Skyward transactional data and should be adequately supported as to payee and amount.

-21-04 - Internal Accounts - Receipts
+22-04 - Internal Accounts - Receipts